ArpanDam/fair-influence-embedding/README.md

 # fair-influence-embedding
-This code is implementation of Fair2vec for the paper titled "Topic Aware fair embedding".
+This code is implementation of Fair2vec for the paper titled "Fair2Vec: Learning Fair and Topic-Aware Representations for Influencer Recommendation".

 network.py is the multitask learning model.
 It is trained for each badge and the saved model for each badge is stored in the folder "saved model".